AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-06-25-make-php-great-again.md

 });
 ```

 In reality, the process for fixing the PHP core functions is more difficult.
 The first step is actually convincing the PHP internals group that this cause is worth the effort and the backwards compatibility break.
-Joining the internals community is a pretty opaque process, it takes time (and goat sacrifices) to accrue the karma and respect necessary to actually action something yourself.
+Joining the internals community is a pretty opaque process and it takes time (and goat sacrifices) to accrue the karma and respect necessary to actually action something yourself.
 But, if the wider community bangs its collective drum loudly enough, there is a chance that some of the key players in the group will set their brilliant minds to this task.

 The reason for this post, is that [the release of PHP 8 is current being discussed on the internals mailing list](https://externals.io/message/102415).
 The current suggestion is that PHP 7.3 (which is about to feature freeze) will be the last version before PHP 8 (except for a deprecations only PHP 7.4).
 A feature as major as this would almost certainly be rolled into a major version, and [there are a lot of significant features already tabled for PHP 8](https://externals.io/message/102415) with no mention of cleaning up the core functions.